nicocardiel/boundfit/docs/using_the_program.rst

     * Polynomial degree for the fitted boundary.
     * Asymmetry coefficient ξ: this is one of the most important tunable parameters for the boundary fitting.
 Normally one needs to play around with this parameter using values ξ>>1 (typical values range from 100 to 10000).
     * Error weighting: in this simplified version of the polynomial fit, the user can only choose between weighting with errors (β=2) or not (β=0).
 See Eq.
-(3) and (7) in C09.
+(3) and (7) in Cardiel2009_.
     * Cut-off parameter for errors τ: this parameter allows some points to fall outside from the boundary.
 See Eq.
-(7) in C09.
+(7) in Cardiel2009_.
     * Boundary side: 1 for upper boundary and 2 for lower boundary.
     * YRMSTOL for DOWNHILL: stopping criterium for the iterative procedure, which is halted when the values of the polynomial coefficients in a given iteration are the same as in the previous iteration within an error defined by YRMSTOL.
-    * Nmaxiter: maximum number of iterations.
+    * :math:`N_{maxiter}`: maximum number of iterations.
 Note that this is just an upper limit.
-However, if BoundFit finds a solution for the sought coefficients that satisfies the previous YRMSTOL criterum, the minimisation procedure is halted and the effective number of iterations can be much less than Nmaxiter.
+However, if **BoundFit** finds a solution for the sought coefficients that satisfies the previous YRMSTOL criterum, the minimisation procedure is halted and the effective number of iterations can be much less than :math:`N_{maxiter}`.
 This parameter is used to avoid the iterative procedure for entering into an infinity loop.

 Once all the relevant parameters have been set, **BoundFit** peforms the computation of the requested fit (upper boundary in the previous example) and outputs the fitted coefficients: